-The LDS Church (regardless of the style guide mandated name) isn't building Zion despite the financial resources, and in some people's view they can't build it.
+The LDS Church (regardless of the style guide mandated name) isn't building Zion despite the financial resources to do so.
+And in some people's view they can't build it.
 I believe if any of us want to have any hope of seeing Zion we'll all need to repent and turn away from idols (IE expecting and waiting for The President of the Church to announce some program or give a call to move to Missouri).
 We'll all need to turn back to God immediately, and see what God is up to now.
 See link below.
 This is positive, this is edifying, turning back to God is uplifting.
 My hope is to be positive.

 https://www.learnofchrist.org/ (this is not another church FYI)

 Here's a zoomed in section of this decade and mention of Priesthood Keys.
-A clear jump in 2 places.
+An eye catching jump in 2 places.
 2014 was the highest frequency Priesthood Keys had ever been mentioned in General Conference since 1851.
 2016 set another outlying new record.
 Roughly 90% of all mentions of this phrase were by members of the Quorum of the 12 and or First Presidency.
 The top two key holding bodies ironically.

 Makes me wonder if anything else happened or was said in 2014 (then again during or before 2016) regarding the Church's Priesthood Keys.
-Because as we looked at last post these jumps in word frequency during conference aren’t always random.
+Because as we looked at last post these jumps in word frequency during LDS General conference aren’t always random.
 One correlation to consider on these jumps in 2014 and 2016 is below.
 I’ve included an excerpt from a talk given Sept 2014.
 PDF here: pages 6-8.

 Of note also is a book containing this same material was published in late 2015 "Preserving the Restoration".